 When handling feral kittens you may see this too, especially if you’re looking to trap them and socialize them.

-Some of them may not be inclined to socializing.
+Some of them may not be inclined to socialize.
 If that’s the case, that’s a sign that it may be a bit more feral than you expected, and in that case, it might be best to return them to the colony.

-Remember, these guys need to be taught to be comfortable around others, and you may not even notice them purr for a bit, and the nice thing is, that virtually anyone can socialize a kitten, but if you do it before 2 months of age it might need more time.
-After 4 months is usually the time when it’s very hard for the kitten to get socialized, so definitely learn the behavior and if the vet says it’s too late, you may need to TNR the cat, and bring it back to the colony.
+Remember, these guys need to be taught to be comfortable around others, and you may not even notice them purr for a bit, and the nice thing is, that virtually anyone can socialize with a kitten, but if you do it before 2 months of age it might need more time.
+4 months is usually the time when it’s very hard for the kitten to get socialized, so definitely learn the behavior and if the vet says it’s too late, you may need to TNR the cat, and bring it back to the colony.

 Other Tips and Tricks